memfault/interrupt/_drafts/2024-02-22-connectivity-metrics.md

 ### Logging

 Logging is a foundational tool for understanding the behavior of embedded devices’ connectivity.
-By capturing key events and status updates, logs summarize what transpires within the connectivity stack.
+Logs summarize what transpires within the connectivity stack by capturing key events and status updates.
 The following example is from an ESP32S3 connecting to my home wifi network:

 ```text
 I (454) mflt: Data poster task up and running every 60s.